Ujjaval0/Ujjaval0/README.md

 ### About Me

-I'm a Data Analyst transitioning into Product Management — and the two aren't as far apart as they seem.

-I've spent time querying data, building dashboards, and translating findings into decisions.
-At Soul AI I did hands-on LLM evaluation — assessing GPT-4, Claude, and Gemini outputs across quality, reasoning, and safety dimensions at scale.

-That work taught me something: the gap between what AI products promise and what they actually deliver is a product problem, not a technical one.

-That's where I want to operate — understanding real user problems, making scope decisions, and shipping things worth building.

-Data gives me the foundation.
-PM is the direction.
+I'm Ujjaval
+from Shamli, UP.
+BCA grad.
+LLM evaluator at Soul AI.
+I've always been the person who tries everything.
+New tool, new model: I want to know what problem it's actually solving and whether that problem is even real.
+That curiosity doesn't turn off.
+At Soul AI I spent months evaluating GPT-4, Claude, and Gemini outputs.
+Around the same time I was pulling apart LangChain, LangSmith, LangGraph just to understand how things work under the hood.
+I tried data analyst.
+Business analyst.
+Kept chasing the wrong title.
+Then it clicked PM is the only role where how I naturally think actually fits.
+No MBA.
+No shortcuts.
+Just genuine curiosity and one clear direction.

 ---